nygilmanov/slfdr_project5_extended_kalman_filter/README.md

 - On dataset 1, the LIDAR measurement is sent first.
 - On the dataset 2, the RADAR measurement is sent first.

-Here is the simulator final state after running the EKL with dataset 1:
+Here is the simulator final state after running the EKL with 2 datasets and various combinations of measurments:

+- Lidar+Radar
+- Radar only
+- Lidar only